Wirior/VTOL-VR-JAS39-GRIPEN-E/README.md

 ## Complete list of weapons
 Once MVP is achieved I will start modding a specific weapons pack for the Gripen, including all the armaments that the Gripen can carry from the list:

-Go and see the weapon packs progress under https://github.com/Wirior/VTOL-VR-JAS39-GRIPEN-E/milestone/2
+Go and see the weapon packs progress under [Swedish weapon pack Gripen E](https://github.com/Wirior/VTOL-VR-JAS39-GRIPEN-E/milestone/2)

 - Cannon
    - BK-27